ai4pm/MultiEthnicMachineLearning/README.md

 STEP 1 - Download the required dataset from the link provided in the respective subfolder in the path './Dataset/EssentialData/'

-STEP 2 - In line 27 of main.py file, enter the one of the feature_type as an input argument
+STEP 2 - In line 27 of main.py file, enter the feature_type as an input argument

 STEP 3 - Run main.py with input arguments using the following command: